-The current members of the Audit Committee are Mr. Sobel, who serves as Chairman, Mr. Kraus and Dr. Jones.
-With Mr. Kraus' departure from the Board as of the date of the Annual Meeting, Mr. Bator will become a member of the Audit Committee as of the date of the Annual Meeting.
+The current members of the Audit Committee are Mr. Sobel, who serves as Chairman, Mr. Bator and Dr. Jones.
 Each of the members of the Audit Committee is independent as defined by the applicable Nasdaq listing standards and SEC rules applicable to audit committee members.
 The Board has determined that Mr. Sobel qualifies as an "audit committee financial expert," as such term is defined by Item 407(d)(5) of Regulation S-K as promulgated by the SEC.